Alheira: The King of Portuguese Sausage

 Now here comes the interesting part, hold tight!
-The original Alheira was a pork-free sausage that was invented by the Portuguese Jews during the Inquisition.
+The original Alheira was a pork-free sausage that is rumored to have been invented by the Portuguese Jews during the Inquisition.
 When the practice of the Jewish faith was outlawed, the Jews, especially the large community in the northern region of Trás-os-Montes, were easily found as they lacked the traditional pork sausages that hung from the smokehouses.
 To disguise themselves as “New Christians”, they created their own sausage, made from a blend of whatever non-pork product they had lying around.
 The recipe grew in popularity and eventually spread to the rest of the Portuguese population, who adopted their own varieties made with pork and/or pork fat.

-In recent years, I have seen a wide variety of both creative and delicious ways to cook Alheira.
+In recent years, I have seen a wide variety of both creative and delicious ways to cook Alheira, especially in petiscos.
 With its soft filling and thin casing that can easily be removed, Alheira makes for a fabulous stuffing ingredient.
 It’s great in puff pastry or phyllo rolls, or even used for lulas recheadas – stuffed squid, which is a traditional dish generally made with rice and cured chouriço.
 I’ve also seen it as a pizza topping, in scrambled eggs and in stir-fry noodles.
 Personally, I’ve taken creative liberties by making an Italian version at home, “Alheira Taglietelle”, with leeks and mushrooms.
-So far, I haven’t had an Alheira combination that didn’t work, but I would suggest that if you use it as main ingredient, instead of a stuffing, pan-fry it well so you can get a nice, crispy texture without it getting too soft and sticky.
+So far, I haven’t had an Alheira combination that didn’t work, but I would suggest that if you use it as main ingredient, instead of stuffing, pan-fry it well so you can get a nice, crispy texture without it getting too soft and sticky.

-Cheers to some smokey, gamey goodness,
+Cheers to some smokey, gamey goodness!